 - A narrowing of the sinus openings

-People with these defects often suffer from chronic sinus disease.
+People with these defects often suffer from chronic sinus infections.